ngpeijiun/ngpeijiun.github.io/fin/sip/sip-2-ilp.md

     Most single premium ILPs offer lower insurance coverage and consequently have lower insurance charges as compared with regular premium ILPs.

     For regular premium ILPs, the insurance charges are not guaranteed and may be adjusted by insurers (within any maximum limits stated in the Policy Contract).
 An increase in the charges would only arise if there was a sustained worsening of claim experience.
-If such an increase were deemed necessary, it would be applied to the entire portfolio and not in isolation to an individual policy.
+If such an increase was deemed necessary, it would be applied to the entire portfolio and not in isolation to an individual policy.

 3. Units May Be Insufficient to Pay the Insurance Coverage Charges